plank/laravel-mediable/docs/source/uploader.rst

 Handling Duplicates
 ----------------------

 Occasionally, a file with a matching name might already exist at the destination you would like to upload to.
 The uploader allows you to configure how it should respond to this scenario.
-There are three possible behaviours:
+There are four possible behaviours:

 ::